morleym/furtive-handbook/docs/format-single-elim.md

 This continues until only one competitor remains.
 These rounds are typically named "Round of X" (e.g. Round of 64, Round of 32) to indicate how many competitors remain, or otherwise are referred to as "Round 1," "Round 2," etc.
-Once you have 8 remaining competitors, rounds are then named "Quarterfinal" (8), "Semifinal" (4), and "Final" (2).
+Once you have 8 remaining competitors, rounds are then named "Quarterfinals" (8), "Semifinals" (4), and "Final" (2).
-Optionally, you can add a 'third place match' where the losers of the semifinal matches play for third place.
+Optionally, you can add a 'third place match' where the losers of each semifinals match play for third place.

 After all matches are completed, a set of standings is produced where competitors are placed based on where they were eliminated.